First Visit

 What Can I Expect at My First Consultation?

-Our surgeon will then:
+Our specialist will then:

-• ask you about your previous medical history, your current symptoms, and
+- ask you about your previous medical history, your current symptoms, and

-• perform a clinical breast examination.
+- perform a clinical breast examination.

 Patient History

-• current medications or recent changes, especially hormones such as the pill / HRT
+- current medications or recent changes, especially hormones such as the pill / HRT

-• hormonal status /menstrual history
+- hormonal status /menstrual history

-• previous breast problems, particularly previous breast investigations, biopsy results
+- previous breast problems, particularly previous breast investigations, biopsy results

-• risk factors, particularly strong family history of breast /ovarian cancer.
+- risk factors, particularly strong family history of breast /ovarian cancer.

-• previous/ recent imaging /date and results /screening or diagnostic.
+- previous/ recent imaging /date and results /screening or diagnostic.

-• site — constant or changing
+- site — constant or changing

-• duration — when and how first noted
+- duration — when and how first noted

-• any changes since first noted
+- any changes since first noted

-• relationship to menstrual cycles or Hormonal medication
+- relationship to menstrual cycles or Hormonal medication

-• associated symptoms.
+- associated symptoms.

 Clinical Breast Examination